Tips Center: How to Use iCloud, iCloud Backup and iCloud Storage

 Step 2.
 Choose Restore from iCloud Backup, sign in with your Apple ID and choose an iCloud backup to restore.

-Selectively recover data from iCloud backup.
+Selectively recover data from iCloud synced file.

 - Highest recovery rate in the industry.